This post may include affiliate links; for details, see our disclosure policy.

 Ready to get your hands dirty?
-Making sourdough bread at home is one of the most satisfying, transformative things you can do.
+Making homemade sourdough bread is one of the most satisfying, transformative things you can do.
 It’s tastier, healthier, and cheaper than any bread you’ll buy at the supermarket.
 As two professional home cooks with previous careers in business writing, Alex and I leveraged our skills for making complex processes simple and created our best sourdough bread recipe, the Simplified Guide for Sourdough Bread.
 It has easy to understand steps, a video, and a printable checklist to make sure you’re able to master the process.
-Keep reading for our sourdough bread recipe and all you need to know about how to make sourdough bread at home!
+Keep reading for our sourdough bread recipe and all you need to know about how to make homemade sourdough bread!

 Our master video: Sourdough Bread Recipe